lushangkan/AutoStreamingAssistant/README.md

 Because Cinnamon handles window minimization differently than other desktop environments, on Linux Mint it is not possible to prevent manual minimization by the user, only automatic minimization by Cinnamon.

+## Precautions:
+- This Mod depends on Fabric API, Cloth-Conf
+- This Mod has only been tested on Minecraft 1.20.2 version, other versions have not been tested

+## License:
+This project uses GPLv3 license, please refer to [LICENSE](LICENSE) file for details.

 ---

 ### Support me and buy me a coffee!